 How To Make DIY Christmas Tree Crayons

 Are you looking for a fun stocking stuffer or treat bag idea?
 Making homemade crayons never gets old.
-Get all the details on how to make your own homemade Christmas tree crayons in less than 20 minutes!
+Our easy step-by-step tutorial will teach you exactly how to make Christmas-shaped crayons in less than 20 minutes!

 Other Christmas Molds To Purchase

-Make sure when purchasing molds for crayons that they are oven-safe.
-Some of the ones at different dollar stores are meant for ice cubes and are not oven-safe.
+When purchasing molds for crayons, make sure they are oven-safe.
+Some at different dollar stores are meant for ice cubes and are not oven-safe.

 - 5-Pack Variety Molds Including Snowflakes, Candy Canes, Gingerbread People